A drag & drop seamless background audio looper..

 As well as looping individual sounds, LoopDropZ can loop your entire loop list!
 Simply throw in a pile of audio files, and hit

-- LoopDropZ will loop through them all, continuously.
+Ctrl + L - LoopDropZ will loop through them all, continuously.
 The list order can be easily edited and arranged to suit your needs, and the whole lot saved as a favourites group, for later use.
-Right-click the drop-down control for options - see below
+Right-click the drop-down control for options - see below.

 If you already have some audio looping, LoopDropZ won't stop it before it begins looping the entire list, so you can also have you list looping over the top of another audio loop - perhaps a background track with a varying selection of animal and bird noises running over the top!